 Hole 8 – 485 yards Par 5

 A good par 5, a straight drive will leave a long iron or wood to the green.
-However beware, you can only see the top of the flag, the green is a true Mackenzie, two tiers with many undulations a direct line is over the left side rough with a ball landing in the rough and falling away onto the green.
+However beware, you can only see the top of the flag, the green is a true Mackenzie, two tiers with many undulations.
+Going for the green is a line slightly over the left side rough with a ball landing in the semi-rough and falling away onto the green.
 Or play it as a 3 shot approach but beware of the two bunkers ready to catch the ball short of the green

 Hole 9 – 342 yards Par 4

 Two holes in one here and dependent on the wind , provides a real risk and reward tee shot if you hit the big stick, most lay up short of the bunkers and accept they hit one or two clubs more.
 Hit the two tier green in the middle and a birdie awaits.
 With a strong following wind the green is reachable of the Yellow Tees.
 Watch out you think your in with a birdie chance and can walk of with a six

 Hole 10 – 170 yards Par 3

-Tough little Par 3 with a green that bowls in the middle you maybe hitting a blind shot over the course dependent on which tee you are on.
+Tough little Par 3 with a green that bowls in the middle.
+A more open shot to the green without the central gorse but with stunning views also come strong winds.
 With a following wind it can be as little as a wedge iron into wind in the winter it is probably a 6 or 7 iron

 Hole 11 – 322 yards Par 4

 Risk or reward it is how brave you feel.
-The green is reachable for the long ball, most play short of the bunkers and leave them selves a long iron into a well protected undulating greens .
-If the flags is back right make sure you aim for the left side of the green as it all runs away to the right
+The green is reachable for the long ball, most play a long iron between the bunkers and leave themselves a mid-iron into a well protected undulating greens .
+If the flag is back right make sure you aim for the left side of the green as it all runs away to the right.

 Hole 12 – 490 yards Par 5

 Big Par 5.
-Into the wind this hole plays driver and two 3 woods, fairway bunkers are there to trap you with a mishit a tight green entrance makes the approach shot tricky.
+Into the wind this hole is a beast, fairway bunkers are there to trap a mishit, a tight green entrance makes the approach shot tricky.
 With no wind it can be reached in two and an easy birdie awaits or even an eagle opportunity.
 It is a make or break hole for sure.

 Hole 13 – 156 yards Par 3

 Protected by 7 bunkers this Par 3 plays easiest from the right hand tee box which happens to be the highest point in South Shields you can see Sunderland and Newcastle footballs grounds on a clear day and as far as Blyth to the North and Whitby and the North Yorkshire Moors to the South

-Play from the left tee and the tee shot calls for point point accuracy as you fly it over 4 bunkers
+Play from the left tee and the tee shot calls for pin point accuracy as you fly it over 4 bunkers

 Hole 14 – 456 yards Par 4

-Stroke 2 and its two big hits into the wind the green is unseen buy for the flag so aim for the lollipop .
+Stroke 2 and its two big hits into the wind the green is unseen but for the flag so aim for the lollipop .
 OOB left over the wall so the natural shot is right and you have two beasts of bunkers ready to catch your ball to the right of the fairway and another two near the green

 Hole 15 – 279 yards Par 4